 When step 4 has completed, use the image editing software to crop and straighten the panorama, if needed.
 Then save the results and there you have your panorama!
 Given the 3 small images above, Autostitch will produce the panorama on the right.

 Autostitch technology is even more magical than this.
-To experience it, you need a commercial product such as ArcSoft Panorama Maker 6.
+To experience it, you need a commercial product.
 It can automatically find which images are part of a panorama and assemble a number of panoramic photos from one set of files.